zeroluck/docs/sources/admin-guide/saml/index.md

 * _For `Federated SP`_ : Once you have established trust with a Federation, this method is the most straight forward.
 Navigate to the Trust Relationship GUI, create a new trust relationship; Select _Metadata Type: "Federation"_, and then search for the correct SP metadata.
 Check out more instructions  [here](http://www.gluu.org/docs/admin-guide/saml/outbound-saml/#saml-trust-relationship)

-What you have just read is just the into, more detailed informations can be found in below links.
+What you have just read is an intoduction.
+More detailed informations can be found in below links.

 ## Contents